-Scientists-especially those in the elite layers of affluent systems-seem increasingly to act as free agents, carefully selecting research collaborators in what Wagner terms the general shift from "national systems" to "networked science" and moving freely within a global network (Wagner, 2008, p.
-25).
-According to Wagner, "national prestige is not the factor that motivates scientists as they work in their laboratory benches and computers.... within social networks, scientists seek recognition for their work and their ideas" (Wagner, 2008, p.
-59).
-From this perspective, global science somehow goes on behind the backs of nation states; national systems fund institutions and scientists on the basis of merit but have little influence on collaboration patterns at global level (Wagner, 2018, p.
-177).
-The mechanisms of "cumulative inequality" in global science mean that the rich (in reputation, citations, research funds, and personnel) get richer (King, 2011, p.
-368), and vertical stratification of the academic profession creates a divide between "haves" and "have-nots" (Wagner, 2008, p.
-1).
-Research is increasingly driven by collaboration between global elite groups (Adams, 2013, p.
-557); in Europe, Scopus collaboration data indicate that these are concentrated around London-Oxford-Cambridge, followed by Paris, Berlin-Munich, Stockholm-Uppsala and Lausanne-Zurich.
+Scientists - especially those in the elite layers of affluent systems - seem increasingly to act as free agents, carefully selecting research collaborators in what Wagner terms the general shift from 'national systems' to 'networked science' and moving freely within a global network (Wagner 2008, 25).
+According to Wagner, 'national prestige is not the factor that motivates scientists as they work in their laboratory benches and computers within social networks, scientists seek recognition for their work and their ideas' (Wagner 2008, 59).
+From this perspective, global science somehow goes on behind the backs of nation states; national systems fund institutions and scientists on the basis of merit but have little influence on collaboration patterns at global level (Wagner 2018, 177).
+The mechanisms of 'cumulative inequality' in global science mean that the rich (in reputation, citations, research funds, and personnel) get richer (King 2011, 368), and vertical stratification of the academic profession creates a divide between 'haves' and 'have-nots' (Wagner 2008, 1; see my monograph on the six major dimensions of social stratification in global science, Kwiek 2019a: academic salary stratification, academic power stratification, international research stratification, academic role stratification, and academic age stratification).
+Research is increasingly driven by collaboration between global elite groups (Adams 2013, 557); in Europe, Scopus collaboration data indicate that these are concentrated around London-Oxford-Cambridge, followed by Paris, Berlin-Munich, Stockholm-Uppsala and Lausanne-Zurich.
 These new inequalities are compounded by the value ascribed to knowledge produced in different countries and in different languages.
-As global science reproduces the global structure of center and periphery, core countries control knowledge flows and determine the rules of the academic game, imposing their research agendas and attracting talented scientists from the periphery (Olechnicka et al., 2019, pp.102-103).
+As global science reproduces the global structure of center and periphery, core countries control knowledge flows and determine the rules of the academic game, imposing their research agendas and attracting talented scientists from the periphery (Olechnicka, Ploszaj, and Celinska-Janowicz 2019, 102-103).

-Supported by new metrics for individual and institutional research evaluation and research assessment exercises across Europe, the global science model exerts a powerful "pull" effect on scientists.
-As national ties weaken, the role of individual motivation seems to increase (Kato & Ando, 2016), and individual scientists compete intensely within an "economy of reputation," involving "battles over resources and priorities" (Whitley, 2000, p.
-26).
-In short, the growth of IRC in Europe is mainly an outcome of the rational choices of individual scientists seeking to maximize their own research output and impact (Hennemann & Liefner, 2015, p.
-345).
+Supported by new metrics for individual and institutional research evaluation and research assessment exercises across Europe, the global science model exerts a powerful 'pull' effect on scientists.
+As national ties weaken, the role of individual motivation seems to increase (Kato and Ando 2017), and individual scientists compete intensely within an 'economy of reputation,' involving 'battles over resources and priorities' (Whitley 2000, 26).
+In short, the growth of IRC in Europe is mainly an outcome of the rational choices of individual scientists seeking to maximize their own research output and impact (Hennemann and Liefner 2015, 345).

-The dynamics of IRC in global science relate to the phenomenon of preferential attachment (Wagner, 2008, p.
-61-62; King, 2011, p.
-368)-that is, "seeking to connect to someone already connected" (Wagner, 2018, p.
-76).
-A scientist's rising reputation and associated access to critical resources such as data, equipment, and funding means that "other researchers are increasingly likely to want to form a link with her" (Wagner, 2008, p.
-61).
-Highly productive scientists attract similar individuals from elsewhere (King, 2011, p.
-368), and international networks form around these key people, who are highly attractive because they offer knowledge, resources, or both (Wagner, 2018, p.
-70).
-A large-scale data set of all Italian scientists indicates that productive scientists tend to collaborate more with international colleagues, and highly productive "top performers" are much more internationalized than lower-performing colleagues (Abramo, D'Angelo, & Di Costa, 2019).
-Both large survey-based data (e.g., Authors, 2015) and smaller-scale, discipline-sensitive interview-based research (e.g., Yemini, 2019) confirm that more productive scientists are highly internationalized.
+The dynamics of IRC in global science relate to the phenomenon of preferential attachment (Wagner 2008, 61-62; King 2011, 368) - that is, 'seeking to connect to someone already connected' (Wagner 2018, 76).
+A scientist's rising reputation and associated access to critical resources such as data, equipment, and funding means that 'other researchers are increasingly likely to want to form a link with her' (Wagner 2008, 61).
+Highly productive scientists attract similar individuals from elsewhere (King 2011, 368), and international networks form around these key people, who are highly attractive because they offer knowledge, resources, or both (Wagner 2018, 70).
+A large-scale data set of all Italian scientists indicates that productive scientists tend to collaborate more with international colleagues, and highly productive 'top performers' are much more internationalized than lower-performing colleagues (Abramo, D'Angelo, and Di Costa 2019a).
+Both large survey-based data (e.g. Kwiek 2016, 2018c) and smaller-scale, discipline-sensitive interview-based research (e.g. Yemini 2019) confirm that highly productive scientists are highly internationalized.